- To which language family does Persian belong?

 Persian is one of the oldest languages of the world and one of the few, remaining “alive and kicking” after several thousands of years.
 Like Greek and Latin, it belongs to the Indo-European family of languages.
 The known history of Persian language is divided into three distinct periods: Old Persian, Middle Persian and New Persian.

 The earliest example of the language is the Behistun Inscription established by the Persian king Darius I (522 - 486 B.C.E.).
 However, this inscription does not represent the language form spoken at that era but an archaic form belonging to at least, several centuries earlier.
 Therefore, Old Persian dates back to more than 3000 years ago.
-Here is a sample text from the first line of Behistun inscription:
+The following text is from the first line of Behistun inscription.

 Middle Persian can be divided into two remarkable eras: the Persian spoken at the era of Parthian Empire (248 BCE - 226 CE) and the Persian during Sasanian Empire (226 - 651 CE).
 Over this period, the morphology of Persian was simplified greatly.
 Among other simplifications: